Industruino/documentation/indio.md

 * Running the ```if (!setSecurityBit()){};``` command in your Setup() routine will enable the security bit.

+* The sketch also enables the brown-out protection at 3.3V (to protect Voltage Fault Injection Attacks).

-WARNING: Afterwards you will still be able to upload new code (the old protected code gets erased), but you can not read-back the FLASH contents of the MCU.
+WARNING: After enabling the security bit you will still be able to upload new code (the old protected code gets erased), but you can not read-back the FLASH contents of the MCU.
 To disable the security you will need to use an in-circuit debugger such as the Atmel ICE.